CBD Tincture – (250 mg in 30 ml)$30.00 Add to cart

 Some CBD ejuice and CBD e liquids come in a pre-filled cartridge, which can be screwed onto a pen-style battery and provides a quick hit.
 You can also buy CBD vape oil additives to blend with other e liquids.

-This information is not intended to diagnose or treat any diseases.
-More clinical trials are needed to approve CBD as a product that can treat cure or prevent medical conditions.
+Please note this researched information is for your edification only.
+It is not intended to serve as a diagnose or treatment of any diseases.
+More clinical trials are needed to approve CBD as a product that can treat, cure, or prevent medical conditions.